Finite energy well-posedness for nonlinear Schr\"odinger equations with non-vanishing conditions at infinity: The energy space and the linear propagator

 \section{The energy space and the linear propagator}

 In the present paper, we define the energy space $\Eb$ as in \eqref{eq:defEb}, see also \cite[Section 2]{ChironM}.
 For the GP equation \eqref{eq:GP}, being the prototype for \eqref{eq:NLS} with non-vanishing far-field, the energy space considered in \cite{Gerard, Gerard08} consists of the set of wave-functions of finite Ginzburg-Landau energy $\Etwoc(\psi)$ is more convenient when dealing with general nonlinearities $f$.
 In general, $\Eb\subset \{\mathcal{H}(\psi)<+\infty\}$ while the converse inclusion only holds under further assumptions on $f$.
-The energy space $(\Eb,d_{\Eb})$, endowed with the metric \eqref{eq:metricE} can be shown to be a complete metric space and be thought of as the analogue of $H^1$ for NLS equations with trivial far-field.
+The energy space $(\Eb,d_{\Eb})$, endowed with the metric \eqref{eq:metricE} can be shown to be a complete metric space and may be regarded as the analogue of $H^1$ for NLS equations with trivial far-field.
 However, $\Eb$ is not a vector space and wave functions $\psi\in\Eb(\R^d)$ may exhibit oscillations at spatial infinity, in particular for low dimensions.
-A suitable characterisation of the energy space and the action of the Schr\"odinger semigroup on $\Eb$ is essential for the subsequent well-posedness theory.
-Despite many of the facts proven here can be found in the literature \cite{Gerard, Gerard08, ChironM}, we provide a self-contained characterisation of the energy space $\Eb$.
+A suitable characterization of the energy space and the action of the Schr\"odinger semigroup on $\Eb$ is essential for the subsequent well-posedness theory.
+Although many of the facts proven here can be found in the literature \cite{Gerard, Gerard08, ChironM}, we provide a self-contained characterization of the energy space $\Eb$. \\ To that end, we rely on decompositions of functions by means of smooth cut-off functions that we introduce.
+Let $\chi\in C_c^{\infty}([0,\infty))$ be a smooth cut-off function such that

-We start by proving that any $\psi\in\Eb(\R^d)$ can be decomposed as sum of a $X^{1}$-function and an $H^1$-function, where the Zhidkov space $X^1(\R^d)$ is defined in \eqref{eq:Zhidkov}.
-Following \cite[Lemma 1]{Gerard}, let $\chi\in C_c^{\infty}(\C,\R)$ be a smooth cut-off function such that

 In particular, given a wave-function $\psi: \R^d\rightarrow \C$ we introduce